LohmuellerLab/admixture_load_scripts/README.md

 ## 5Mb_simulations

-This folder contains the 5Mb chunks that are being simulated.
+This folder contains the 5Mb chunks that were simulated.
 This outputs a CSV file which tracks population genetic statistics of interest over time.
+Those statistics are calculated within SLiM.

 ## human_chr1_simulations